Louis de Bérenger: Early life and family

 A noble of Dauphinois extraction, Du Guast was born around 1540.

 Known for his roving romantic attentions, Du Guast started an affair with Françoise Babou de la Bourdaisière, wife of Antoine d'Estrées.

-The historian Pierre Chevallier describe Du Guast as a man whose 'insolence was matched only by his delight for mockery'.
+The historian Pierre Chevallier describes Du Guast as a man whose 'insolence was matched only by his delight for mockery'.
 This was the opinion of the contemporary historian de Thou, who charged Du Guast with a penchant for treating the high nobles of the court as his social inferiors.

 Reign of Henri II

 During the latter Italian Wars, Du Guast served in Italy under the command of Marshal Brissac.

 Reign of Charles IX

 As early as 1569 Du Guast had achieved prominence at court, as evidenced by the verse written concerning him by Ronsard.
 In 1570, Du Guast was elevated to the position of 'gentleman of the chamber' for the king's brother Anjou.
 His patron in this powerful prince's court was at first Albert de Gondi.